pauljeter/pauljeter-astro/src/content/blog/best-practices-for-effective-meetings.md

 ## During the Meeting

 ### Arrive Early
 Meeting owners should arrive a few minutes early to test remote conferencing tools and screen-sharing capabilities.
-Avoid delaying the start by ensuring technical setups are working before attendees arrive—even if that means leaving a previous meeting slightly early.
+Avoid delaying the start by ensuring technical setups are working before attendees arrive, even if that means leaving a previous meeting slightly early.

 ### Start on Time
 Respect everyone's time by starting promptly.
 Latecomers should catch up quietly, without interrupting the flow.

 ### Take Clear Notes
-Designate someone—either yourself or another attendee—to capture notes.
+Designate someone, either yourself or another attendee, to capture notes.
 Use a shared resource like Google Docs, a wiki page, or even email.
 Clear notes improve accountability and ensure follow-up actions aren't missed.

 ### Timebox Discussions
 Keeping discussions within their allocated times is your responsibility as meeting owner: